HomesAce logoHomesAce

 Lower Water Bills

-Replacing 20-year-old fixtures with WaterSense-rated faucets and toilets cuts water use 20% to 30%, saving the average US home $100 to $250 per year.
+Replacing older fixtures with WaterSense-rated faucets and toilets may help reduce water use by around 20% to 30%, saving the average US home around $100 to $250 per year depending on usage, location, and fixture type.

 energy_savings_leaf